coconutswallow/FieldGuide/_monsters/evangelist.md

 layout: statblock
 title: Evangelist
 cr: 3
+type: Undead
+size: Medium
-type: Medium Undead, Lawful Evil
+alignment: Lawful Evil
 category: 2014 Fair Game
 description: |
   An Evangelist is a cruel, cunning undead that clings to the remnants of its worldly zealotry.
 Unlike mindless zombies, this undead entity wields both martial training and dark arcane power, often serving as a devoted and manipulative preacher of its dark god or creator.